Skip to content

 Additionally, a child of a veteran (living or deceased) who has been awarded a Purple Heart in 2001 or later due to injuries sustained in combat, and who received a discharge under honorable conditions, is also eligible for a tuition waiver.

-All applicants must be residents of Oregon and must be an admitted to a public university or community college.
+All applicants must be residents of Oregon and must be admitted to a public university or community college.
 At the time a child applies for a tuition waiver for a bachelor’s degree, he or she must be 23 or younger.

 To apply for a tuition waiver, complete the application form and send it to the Veterans’ Clerk Certifying Official at the educational institution you are attending.
 You must submit the application at least two weeks before you start school (though in some cases, exceptions may be made).